jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 [Economics research](/stadium-economic-impact/) consistently finds that building stadiums and hosting sports venues do not generate sufficient revenue to cover typical levels of public subsidies.
 This is because most commercial activity that occurs in and around venues is spending that is transferred from elsewhere in the local economy.
 Thus, any taxes collected from this spending and devoted to the stadium would otherwise have generated the same tax revenue.

 There is no costless way to raise revenue to cover the cost of building a new stadium.
-If $500 million of public funds are collected to go to the stadium, that is $500 million reallocated from elsewhere in the economy that could have been spend on other public or private purchases.
+If $500 million of public funds are collected to go to the stadium, that is $500 million reallocated from elsewhere in the economy that could have been spent on other public or private purchases.

 ## What is fiscal illusion, and how does it influence public stadium financing?

-The public finance concept of fiscal illusion involves using fiscal policy instruments that promote the appearance that a policy choice as being less costly or more beneficial than it actually is to taxpayers.
+The public finance concept of fiscal illusion involves using fiscal-policy instruments that make a policy choice appear less costly or more beneficial to taxpayers than it actually is.
 Because [sports venue projects tend to be viewed more favorably by elected officials and local leaders](/stadium-economic-impact/#if-sports-venues-are-such-bad-public-investments-then-why-do-governments-continue-to-subsidize-them), their funding plans are often designed to make them more appealing to the general public.
 Many taxes used to fund stadiums discussed above are chosen not because they are the most efficient way to raise revenue, but because they foster the fiscal illusion that they are worthwhile public investments.

 **First published:**  August 10, 2026